catalyst/moodle-tool_securityquestions/README.md

 Setting Questions
 -----------------
 This page allows an admin to set the security questions for use in the Moodle instance.
-Entering a question at the top, and clicking Submit Question, will add this questions to the active question pool.
+Entering a question at the top, and clicking 'Add Question', will add this question to the active question pool.
 Questions by default start not deprecated, until the questions are manually deprecated by an Admin.
 The plugin will not be enabled until the number of active security questions is equal to or higher than the number set in the 'Minimum number of active security questions' security control.

-At the bottom of this page, there is a field for entering question ID's.
-When the form is submitted, if that field is populated with a valid question ID, that question will be deprecated.
+To deprecate a question, click the deprecate question link in the action column of the question to be deprecated.
 This removes the question from the active questions pool, after which users won't be able to set new responses to this question, and the question won't be able to be used to authenticate.
 When a question has been deprecated, if any users are now under the amount of required questions answered, they will be prompted to set addition responses.
 Admins will be unable to deprecate a question if it puts the amount of active questions under the required amount.
 More questions must be added first to deprecate a question.

+Questions that have been deprecated and have no-one actively using them may be deleted, using the delete link in the action column.
+This is not intended for questions that have been in use, but for questions that were entered into the pool incorrectly, or have a typo for example.
+Any question that has been responded to by a user may not be deleted to maintain history of questions in use.

 Setting Question Responses
 --------------------------